Posted on Saturday, May 4th, 2024 at 9:00 am

 How Do I Get My Doctor to Fill Out Disability Forms?

 What’s the best way to get your doctor to complete your disability paperwork?
 First, make the process as easy as possible for your doctor.
-Obtain the forms well before the deadline and bring them to your next appointment.
+Obtain the forms before the deadline and bring them to your next appointment.
 Fill out all portions of the paperwork that don’t require a physician’s input.
 You can even type up some of your medical history and a description of your job duties to provide a starting point.

 During your appointment, briefly summarize the purpose of each form for your doctor and what is being asked.
-Politely request that the forms be filled out within a week or two.
+I politely request that the forms be filled out within a week or two.
 Offer to pay any reasonable fee the office charges for completing paperwork.
 After the appointment, follow up with the doctor’s medical assistant or nurse.
 The physician may delegate the responsibility of completing the forms to a staff member.

 My Doctor Won’t Fill Out My Disability Forms